The combinatorial formula for open gravitational descendents: Abstract

 \section{Abstract}

-In recent works, \cite{PST,ST}, descendent integrals on the moduli space of Riemann surfaces with boundary were defined.
+In \cite{PST,ST}, descendent integrals on the moduli space of Riemann surfaces with boundary are defined.
 It was conjectured in \cite{PST} that the generating function of these integrals satisfies the open KdV equations.
-In this paper we prove a formula of these integrals in terms of sums over weighted graphs.
-Based on this formula, the conjecture of \cite{PST} was proved in \cite{BT}.
+In this paper we prove a formula for these integrals in terms of sums of Feynman diagrams.
+This formula is a generalization of Kontsevich's combinatorial formula \cite{Kont} to the open setting.
+In order to overcome the main challenges of the open setting, which are orientation questions and the existence of boundary and boundary conditions, new techniques are developed.
+These techniques, which are interesting in their own right, include a characterization of graded spin structure in terms of open and nodal Kasteleyn orientations and a new formula for the angular form of $S^{2n-1}-$bundles.